The R&D Fund

 The program is designed to bridge the gap between know-how within academia and the needs of the industry.
 It does so by encouraging the support of applied academic research activity by an industrial company.
 It is intended for academic research groups wishing to perform applied research which is still in its early stage, hence, is not fit to receive support under the framework of other OCS programs.
 The participating companies benefit from the option to influence academic research that might be useful.

 The primary goal of this program is to transform innovative technological ideas in their early, high-risk stages into viable startup companies capable of raising money and operating on their own.
-For a period of 2 to 3 years, the program provides approved companies with full financial support (approx. 500,000 USD – 750,000 USD) to be repaid to the government only upon generation of sales.
+A grant of up to 85% of the approved budget up to a maximum budget of NIS 3.5 million, for an perative period of up to 2 years (according to the project type and the incubator's geographical location).
+A further grant for a third year according to the program's regulations.
+Investment financing from the incubator to supplement state funding, of up to 15% of the approved budget, thereby completing 100% of the total budget.
+No financial investment is required by the entrepreneur.
 The Incubator is operated by a licensee who was elected and approved by the relevant OCS committee.
 The licensee invests only 15% of the project budget (the state invests the remaining), and receives in return 50% of the shares of the companies in the incubator.

 The OCS operates additional support programs in several high-potential sectors: Cyber, Renewable Energy, Life Sciences, Alternative Fuels, Space Technologies, Dual Use (Military and Commercial) Technologies and Agritech.
 These programs offer support for companies and investors operating in these fields.